xeger/pipeclean/REFERENCE.md

 1. `mask` the data by scrambling numbers and letters
 2. `erase` the data (replace id with `NULL` in SQL or falsey values in JSON)
 3. `generate(modelName)` to create plausible surrogate data from a model
+4. `replace(literal)` to replace the data with a fixed literal value

 Generation is deterministic and reproducible: given an input string S, the same model will always generate the same derived string S'.
 Determinism is important because it preserves referential consistency of the data set: if two people share a phone number, address, etc, then that fact is preserved in the sanitized output.